So this is it. Come along for the final installment of a four part series on our Great American Road Trip.

 We have not yet heard the trucks rolling in or the chainsaws doing their deed.
 We will continue to enjoy this forest in our backyard until we do.

-So this happened a couple years ago in the early spring, after we first arrived at our new home and had settled in.
-I was relaxing on the desk in our office and had just finished cleaning my toes under the fading light of winter sun….
+This happened some years ago after we’d first arrived at our new home.
+I was relaxing on Sue’s desk and had just finished cleaning my toes under the fading light of winter sun….

-when suddenly I felt a strange tingling in my neck and had the definite sense I was being watched.
-So I turned and looked out the window and saw a face with black eyes staring back at me.
-Oh!
+when I felt a strange tingling in my neck and had the sense I was being watched.
+I turned around and saw black eyes peering at me through the window.